saucelabs/appium-inspector-saucelabs/README.md

 ## Usage

 Follow the instructions [here](#installation).
 You can download the version you need from the [Releases](https://github.com/saucelabs/appium-inspector-saucelabs/releases)-tab.

-## Issues

-If you face any issues with this fork then please submit an issue [here](https://github.com/saucelabs/appium-inspector-saucelabs/issues).
-We will determine if this is a fork specific issue, or an appium-inspector related issue.
-If it's the latter then we will copy your submitted issue to the official appium-inspector project.

 ## Working on this fork